Pension Refund for Nationals of Japan

 This means that if you live in the EU/UK, or if you have paid into the German pension system for at least 60 months, you will not be eligible for a Reimbursement of German pension contributions.
 This is because you are entitled to a German pension and the agreement allows you to make voluntary contributions even if you do not benefit directly from them.

-If you do not meet the pension eligibility criteria and live outside the EU or UK, you may be eligible for a pension refund 24 months after your last contribution.
+If you do not meet the pension eligibility criteria and live outside the EU or the UK, you may be entitled to a pension refund 24 months after your last contribution.

 Navigating the terrain of German pension refunds reveals that processing times can significantly vary, often extending from several months to over half a year.
 For those seeking a swifter process, specialized services provide an accelerated pathway.